 President John F. Kennedy is an example of a leader with a lot of charisma.

-Origin: Ecclesiastical Greek gift of God's grace < Gr, favor, grace < charizesthai, to show favor to ; from charis, grace, beauty, kindness ; from chairein, to rejoice at < IE base *ĝher-, to desire, like from source yearn
+Origin: Ecclesiastical Greek gift of God's grace ; from Classical Greek favor, grace ; from charizesthai, to show favor to ; from charis, grace, beauty, kindness ; from chairein, to rejoice at ; from Indo-European base an unverified form ĝher-, to desire, like from source yearn

 Origin: Greek kharisma, divine favor, from kharizesthai, to favor, from kharis, favor; see gher-2 in Indo-European roots.

 charisma - Computer Definition

 An earlier presentation graphics program for Windows from Micrografx that included a comprehensive media manager for managing large libraries of image, sound and video clips.

 Computer Desktop Encyclopedia

 All other reproduction is strictly prohibited without permission from the publisher.